SR14/LunarLander-DRL/README.md

 5. Test episode's data can be found in the [data.txt](https://github.com/SR14/LunarLander-DeepRL/blob/master/data.txt) file, and the test episode gif can be found in LunarLander.gif

 Looking for feedback on how the model could be improved! (:

+>Other Data Science & Machine Learning projects can be found at the [main GitHub repo](https://github.com/SR14).